slesty/embeddedtube/README.md

 # embeddedtube
-Add's embeded player on youtube video replacing it.
+Add's embedded player on youtube video replacing it.

 NOTICE: This only works if you have the black screen telling you to turn off adblocker inside the videoplayer.(After 3 warnings.)